 A key factor in microlearning’s effectiveness is that it fits seamlessly into the workflow.
 Ironically, this is a key sticking point in convincing managers to try microlearning.
 There is still a strong mindset that sees training and working as separate endeavors.

 Modern learners do not see learning as separate from working: They learn all the time.
 They use mobile, on-demand information sources to answer questions when they are shopping, dining and hanging out with friends.
 In the same way, when they are at work, employees want instant, targeted answers to their questions and solutions to their problems.

 A report from O’Reilly media, “The new technologies impacting on-demand learning,” makes this point: “Performance-adjacent learning tools can encompass many workflow types as long as they minimize friction by making it easy to access information and quickly return to the job at hand.”
-These tools are cost-effective and scalable, the report said, because they do not need to be customized to a specific workflow or technology.
+These performance support tools are cost-effective and scalable, the report said, because they do not need to be customized to a specific workflow or technology.

 In other words, microlearning makes workers more efficient by keeping them focused on their work.
 And because it’s so flexible, it saves money that would be spent on dedicated tools and technologies for training.
 Training that would take workers away from their jobs!